openvinotoolkit/datumaro/docs/source/docs/datumaroapp-reference/multiple_dataset/compare.md

 # Compare

-If you wish to compare the characteristics of two datasets, simply click on the **Compare** tab.
+If you wish to compare the characteristics of two datasets, simply click on the compare tab.
 Upon clicking the Compare tab, you'll be presented with the following screen:

 ![Compare Tab](../../../../images/gui/multiple/compare_tab.png)